Graylog2/graylog2-server/graylog2-web-interface/CONTRIBUTING.md

 - Names of unused parameters
   - Sometimes you need to define a parameter which is not being used, for example when you just want to use the second parameter.
 To satisfy TypeScript the parameter name needs to be prefixed with underscore.
   - Instead of defining just `_`, use a more meaningful name, like `_theParameterName`.
 (Related to this discussion){.
-- types.d.ts can have hidden errors, like missing imports.
-Rename it temporary to `types.d.ts` to detect the most obvious ones.
+- `types.d.ts` can have hidden errors, like missing imports.
+Rename it temporary to `types.ts` to detect the most obvious ones.

 ### Imports
 #### ES6 modules_